 The Backbone Trail continues up the mountainside, passing a saddle on a ridge marked by a tall orange boulder (2.25 miles from the start).
 Past the rock you will gain a view of the mesa, a flatter section of the mountains to the south.

 After hiking just over 2 miles up Mesa Peak Motorway, and 2.7 miles from the start, you will come to an important split in the road.
-The Backbone Trail (Mesa Peak Motorway) continues to the right (west) for another 2.8 miles to Corral Canyon Road (a possible trailhead for another hike along the west end of Mesa Peak Motorway to Mesa Peak).
+The Backbone Trail (Mesa Peak Motorway) continues to the right (west) for another 2.8 miles to Corral Canyon Road (a possible trailhead for another hike along the west end of Mesa Peak Motorway to Mesa Peak), passing McAuley Peak after a quarter mile.
 Puerco Motorway heads south, descending to Mesa Peak.
 Turn left down Puerco Motorway to reach the summit of Mesa Peak.

 Mesa Peak is actually at a lower elevation than the junction along the Backbone Trail (itself around 1,865 feet), but the small summit presents broader ocean views.
 To reach it, hike south down Puerco Road.
 Stay to the left at the following junction, passing a connector trail to the westbound side of the Backbone Trail (Mesa Peak Motorway).